GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

-Update Instructions: If updating is non-trivial (e.g. requiring configuration changes or a series of steps), outline the steps or link to upgrade documentation.
+Update Instructions: If updating is non-trivial and requires configuration changes or a series of steps, outline the steps or link to upgrade documentation.

 -

 Format and Distribution: Present the advisory in a format accessible to your users.
-Many organizations use plain text or Markdown for advisories, and sometimes HTML on websites.
+Many organizations use plain text or Markdown for advisory documents and sometimes publish advisories in HTML on websites.
 Use a consistent template so users know where to find information.
 Consider distributing the advisory through multiple channels:

 - Post it on your official website (preferably in a dedicated Security Advisories section).
 A machine-parsable format should be available to facilitate the discovery and processing of vulnerabilities.
 This can be achieved with open source tool such as vulnerability-lookup.

-- Send it to a mailing list if you have one for announcements or security updates.
+- Send it to a mailing list dedicated to announcements or security updates.

 - For open source projects, you might also use your source repository’s advisory features (e.g. GitHub Security Advisory) which can send alerts to users of the project.